fire219/CedarSentinel/README.md

 # edit the config file with your editor of choice!
 ```

-After doing this, Cedar Sentinel can be executed in the same way as any other
+After doing this, CedarSentinel can be executed in the same way as any other
-Python script.
+Python script; the file to run is `bot.py`.

 ### Using CedarSentinel